popsim-consortium/stdpopsim/docs/development.rst

    we recommend using estimates for some other species (hopefully closely related).

-4. The **effective population size** should represent the historical average effective population size, and ideally produce simulated data that matches the average observed genetic diversity in that species.
+4. The **effective population size** should represent the historical average effective population size, and should ideally produce simulated data that matches the average observed genetic diversity in that species.
    However, this will often not capture features of genetic variation that are caused by recent changes in population size and the presence of population structure.
    To capture those, one should also provide a demographic model (or multiple models) for the species (see `Adding a new demographic model`_).